Key Takeaways

 This data must be kept for prolonged periods, which begs the question — who is responsible for your SOX compliance?

-The IT department is critical to the success of SOX data retention strategies.
+The IT department is critical to the success of SOX record retention strategies because it typically owns the systems and workflows that make compliance possible.

 Today, IT departments lead the implementation of technology solutions that aid in SOX compliance and also play a role in policy development.